gbl08ma/eigenmath/newREADME.md

 Press [EXIT] to close this screen and go back to the command list.
 To switch categories, press [EXIT] once, and then again to exit without inserting a function.

 Note: menus on Eigenmath, including the catalog menus, don't support jumping to a certain letter by pressing the respective keyboard key.
-There's, however, other way to quickly navigate menus: the keys [1] through [0] select options 1 to 10, and the keys above, from [xOt] to [->], select a handful of other options.
+There's, however, other way to quickly navigate menus: the keys [1] through [0] select options 1 to 10, and the keys above, from [xOt] to [->], select options 11 to 22.
 If you want to quickly insert, for example, `rationalize(`, press, from the console, the following key sequence:

 [Shift], [4], [9], [a b/c]